[Webinar] What is a SPAC and Why are They Suddenly so Popular?

 SPACs were created by David Nussbaum in 1993, a time when blank check companies were prohibited in the US.
 Dr. Panton explained that “these were born as an exemption of listing blank check companies.”
-Since the 90’s, over 500 SPACs have been listed, raising more than $100 billion.
+Since the 90’s, over 700 SPACs have been listed, raising hundreds of billions of dollars.
 While the raises used to be relatively small, typically at less than $100 million, they’ve become much more established today with an average raise of about $380 million.

 How are SPACs regulated?